vivekteega/flowallet-testnet/README.md

 2. type - type of the data
 3. options - (optional, options detailed at end of module)

+Note: type is mandatory while sending but optional while requesting in case of Application Data.
+This allows ApplicationData to span different types in retrieval.

 #### requestApplicationData
 	floCloudAPI.requestApplicationData(options = {})
 `requestApplicationData` requests application data from the cloud.
 1. options - (optional, options detailed at end of module)

+Note: type is mandatory while sending but optional while requesting in case of Application Data.
+This allows ApplicationData to span different types in retrieval.

 #### sendGeneralData
 	floCloudAPI.sendGeneralData(message, type, options = {})